att/netarbiter/attbench/README.md

 ```

 3. Edit yourconfig.yaml for your environment.
-For configuration details, refer to [config-sample.yaml](local/config-sample.yaml).
+For details, refer to [config-sample.yaml](local/config-sample.yaml).

 4. Run
 ```